Learnware-LAMDA/Learnware/docs/introduction/quick.rst

 Prepare Learnware
 ============

-The Learnware Market consists of a vast amount of learnwares.
-A valid learnware is composed of four parts.
+The Learnware Market consists of a wide range of learnwares.
+A valid learnware is a zip file which is composed of the following four parts.
 Please refer to :ref:`script` for examples of these components.

 - ``__init__.py``